mickfuzz/dyne_docs/src/terminal/docs/40-ruby.md

 We also need to enclose all words in quotes - not just ones that have special characters in them.

- Let\'s try doing something with these files \-- here\'s a way to find all of the ".rb" files in a directory:
+ Let's try doing something with these files -- here's a way to find all of the ".rb" files in a directory:

     > files = Dir.entries('my-directory')